PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/ebpf.rst

 They can be unregistered at a later point using the :func:`unregisterDynBPFFilter` function.

+Since 1.6.0, the default BPF filter set via :func:`setDefaultBPFFilter` will automatically get used when a dynamic block is inserted via a :ref:`DynBlockRulesGroup`.

 This feature has been successfully tested on Arch Linux, Arch Linux ARM, Fedora Core 23 and Ubuntu Xenial